 One of the best ways to avoid being involved in a bicycle accident is to increase your visibility.
-It is common for drivers to overlook bicyclists and for late-night riders to suffer injuries because a motorist simply did not see the bike before it was too late.
+Bicyclist visibility is often overlooked.
+However, it is common for drivers to overlook bicyclists and for late-night riders to suffer injuries because a motorist simply did not see the bike before it was too late.

 First and foremost, all bicycle riders in New Jersey should increase their visibility by following New Jersey bicycle law.
 Under New Jersey Statute 39:4-10: “When in use at nighttime every bicycle shall be equipped with: 1) A front headlamp emitting a white light visible from a distance of at least 500 feet to the front; 2) A rear lamp emitting a red light visible from a distance of at least 500 feet to the rear; 3) In addition to the red lamp a red reflector may be mounted on the rear.”
 Lights and reflectors can greatly increase your visibility.